pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 the vision, patience, and determination to find answers and make the needed changes a little bit at a time.
 Danny Kingsley brought up [the theory of the diffusion of innovations][diffusion], or how innovations permeate society, and in this I think we can find some clues as to how we move forward.
+There are communities that are ready to work in new ways.
+We need to find these early adopters and experiment with new ways of working together.

+Going forward, there needs to be an emphasis on practice.
+We have gathered all of these great ideas, and spent a lot of time distilling principles, but we need to show what scholarly commoning looks like.
+We need mechanisms for participating commoners to govern themselves, and principles flexible enough for anyone to repurpose or modify to fit a particular need, so that commoning comes out of practice, rather than being a set of principles that we try to _fit_ into an existing situation.

 I think that we need a broader strategy, and a more holistic and inclusive approach to building a commons.
 We've focused institutionally so far, and